lastboy/package-script/README.md

         + spawnopt {Object} The spawn options
         + admin {boolean} The boolean flag for running the command as administrator (Linux support only for now)
     + init {Object} The initial configuration
-        + log: Switching the logger off/on optional values: [true/false]
+        + log: Switching the logger off/on optional values: [true/false] default to true
     <br/>

 See [child_process.spawn](http://nodejs.org/api/child_process.html#child_process_child_process_spawn_command_args_options) for more information